Battle of Waterberg: Preparations for battle

-From the opening of the Herero Wars in January 1904 until June 11, 1904, the German military efforts had been directed by colonial Governor Colonel Theodor Leutwein.
+From the beginning of the Herero uprising in January 1904 until June 11, 1904, the German military efforts had been directed by colonial Governor Colonel Theodor Leutwein.
 Leutwein combined a policy of military pressure with communication with the Herero to negotiate a settlement to the hostilities.
 The Germans achieved moderate military success in a series of skirmishes before cornering the Herero at the Waterberg Plateau.
 However, the Kaiserreich replaced Leutwein with Lieutenant General Lothar von Trotha, expecting Trotha to end the revolt with a decisive military victory.

 The Waterberg Plateau where the Herero concentrated lay 100 km east of the railhead source of German supplies, so Trotha spent nearly three months (June, July, and part of August) transporting troops and supplies by ox-drawn carts to the site of the expected battle.
 In the meantime, the Herero, estimated around 60,000 men, women, and children, with an equal number of cattle, drew on meager grass and water supplies while awaiting overtures from the Germans.

 On the eve of the battle the Germans around the Waterberg were organized into six columns: